matthewjenifer/Memory-Set/README.md

 <h4>How to Win the Game</h4>

 <p>Upon loading the game page a 60 second countdown begins.
-Your task is to find all four possible SETS BEFORE the clock stops you..easy enough...if your MEMORY is sharp that is... </p>
+Your task is to find all four possible SETS before the clock stops you..easy enough...if your MEMORY is sharp that is... </p>

 <h4>Technologies Used</h4>
 <ul>